Schindler-EPFL-Lab/thermoxels/README.md

 This will generate a gif of the mesh rotating around the x axis.
 If needed, you can provide an initial rotation angle prior to the x-axis rotation.

+## Simulation

+Download your model as a npz file expressed in Kelvin (it should be saved at the end of training in both Celsius and Kelvin).
+Then the simulaiton can be run using [jaxfem](https://github.com/deepmodeling/jax-fem) with the command `python thermoxels_fem/cli/run_thermal_simple_regions_simulation_from_ckpt.py --num-steps <X> --input-dir <folder with ckpt file> --output-dir <folder for outputs> --dt 1e-5 --ckpt-npz-filepath <checkpoint file of the model>`

 ## Contribute